charlotte-os/charlotte-os.github.io/design.md

 - Tracks processes and their resources (the kernel has no concept of process at all)
 - Handles all user management
 - Enforces security policy by withholding capabilities when appropriate.
-- Assigns ownership of global resources like the framebuffer to the services configured to manage them
+- Assigns ownership of global resources to the services configured to manage them.
+    - For example the framebuffer would be assigned to the program configured to be the compositor.

 ## Namespace